-I have written music for an Oscar-nominated short film, produced, mixed/mastered records found on Spotted Records(LA), Brooklyn Fire (NYC), T-Series (IN), Universal Music (IN), and many more.
+I have written music for an Oscar-shortlisted student short film, produced songs found on Spotted Records(LA), Brooklyn Fire (NYC), T-Series (IN), Universal Music (IN).
 Experienced with Pop, Alt, and Dance.
-I would love to have a conversation about your song.
-A firm believer that the right approach is everything.
+I would love to have a conversation about your vision.
+I believe firmly that the right approach is crucial to produce a hit.

+Member of Cryosis.
 Pop/Alt/Dance music producer & engineer.
-I work on commercial music for TV & Films (brands include Audi, Mercedes, LG, BMW & more), produce for my band, and work with labels and independent artists.
+I have worked on commercial music for TV & Films (brands include Audi, Mercedes, LG, BMW & more), produced for Cryosis, and worked with labels and singer-songwriters.

 WHAT DO I DO :

 My aim is always to produce a radio-ready single while keeping the sound of the artist alive.
 Understanding your vision and turning it into something people will love is my key strength.